 If you are dissatisfied with the service you received from a private physiotherapist you will need to contact the practice where you were treated as they will have their own complaints process.

-The CSP is responsible for maintaining and protecting the reputation of the physiotherapy profession as well as that of the Society.
-If a CSP member has acted in a way to damage public trust or confidence (including on social media), please email firstname.lastname@example.org and we will look into it.
+The CSP is responsible for maintaining and protecting the reputation of the Society.
+If a CSP member has acted in a way to damage public trust or confidence in the Society (including on social media), please email email@example.com and we will look into it.
 However, we can only take action if there is an issue to pursue against someone.

 If this type of complaint is upheld, sanctions open to the CSP include: